StarTalk Radio - Einstein’s Genius with Ron Howard

 That's right.

-And therefore, it won't happen.
+And therefore it won't happen.

-They start jumping out of the water,
+They're jumping out of the water,

-Dolphins don't try to manipulate their environment to the extent that we do.
+to manipulate their environment to the extent that we do.

 And that is just fascinating difference